malicd/GBlobs/README.md

 ## Installation/Getting Started <a name="installation_getting_started"/>

-This project extends the [OpenPCDet](https://github.com/open-mmlab/OpenPCDet?tab=readme-ov-file).
+This project extends the [OpenPCDet](https://github.com/open-mmlab/OpenPCDet?tab=readme-ov-file) framework.
 To get started, you'll need to set up your environment and prepare the necessary datasets by following OpenPCDet's [installation instructions](docs/INSTALL.md) and [getting started guide](docs/GETTING_STARTED.md).

 ## Obtaining the Checkpoints <a name="obtaining_checkpoints"/>